WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - this was not the case before.
 Prior to this feature, one would have to ensure all tasks are idempotent and then retry the WHOLE state machine.

+    - in addition to simplicity, this also will save you money.
+Since you can retry from a given step, you do not have to incur charges for all the tasks

 #### Best Practices

 - use timeouts to avoid stuck executions